 When we prepare cost estimates for PSA distribution – TV in particular – there is a line item listed as “Promotion,” and then a description of the tactics we use to promote our client campaigns.
 While it is a modest cost in the total scheme of things, clients typically ask “why do I need to do these things – what does promotion do for my campaign?”

-There are at least four reasons for campaign promotion, and especially broadcast TV, which typically accounts for 70-80% of all PSA values and exposure.
+There are at least three reasons for campaign promotion, and especially broadcast TV, which typically accounts for 70-80% of all PSA values and exposure.

 - To let the media know where they can download client PSAs in a digital distribution era

-- To educate and engage the TV public service director in your issue
+- To educate and engage the TV public service director on your issue

 - To gain a competitive edge over other non-profits seeking airtime